Carlos Condit

 Carlos Joseph Condit (born April 26, 1984) is an American former professional mixed martial artist.
-He formerly competed in the Welterweight division in the Ultimate Fighting Championship (UFC), where he was the former Interim UFC Welterweight Champion.
+He previously competed in the Welterweight division in the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Welterweight Champion.
 Condit formerly fought in the UFC's sister promotion, World Extreme Cagefighting (WEC), where he was the final Welterweight Champion.
 Condit has also competed for both Shootboxing and Pancrase in Japan.

-Condit has launched business ventures, including a coffee shop and a line of custom jeans with Los Angeles brand Sene.
+Condit has launched business ventures, including a coffeeshop and a line of custom jeans with Los Angeles brand SENE.

 Background

-Condit was born on April 26, 1984, in Albuquerque, New Mexico, and is of Austrian, German, Native American, and Mexican descent.
+Condit was born on April 26, 1984, in Albuquerque, New Mexico.
 Condit's father, Brian, was the Chief of Staff for former New Mexico governor and Democratic presidential candidate Bill Richardson.
 Condit attended Cibola High School on Albuquerque's West Side.
 He began wrestling at the age of nine and continued throughout high school, and started training in Gaidojutsu under Greg Jackson at fifteen.